aiven/aiven-docs/docs/products/opensearch/howto/restore-snapshot-opensearch.md

 ---
-title: Snapshot restoration in Aiven for OpenSearch®
+title: Migrate to Aiven for OpenSearch® using snapshots
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Aiven for OpenSearch enables you to restore data from external OpenSearch or Elasticsearch snapshots, allowing seamless migration from third-party repositories directly into your OpenSearch clusters.
+Aiven for OpenSearch enables you to restore data from external OpenSearch or Elasticsearch snapshots, facilitating seamless migration from third-party repositories into your clusters.

 Aiven supports snapshot restoration from Google Cloud Storage (GCS), Amazon S3, and Microsoft Azure.
 Additionally, you can restore data from Oracle Cloud Infrastructure